-$The \ RE-AIM \ evaluation \ implementation \ framework \ was \ used \ to \ report \ on \ essential \ program \ elements.$
+The RE-AIM evaluation implementation framework was used to report on essential program elements.

 Evaluation question Outcomes Source of data Indicator Reach - The number, proportion, and representativeness of individuals/ organisations who participate in the service model Improved medications management for residents RACF resident records RACF resident medication charts Pharmacists' activity diaries What is the number and proportion of RACF residents who participate in the service model?
-Number and proportion of residents who received a medication review by the pharmacist Number of RACFs receiving funds to employ a pharmacist Number and pharmacists employed to deliver the model Effectiveness - The effectiveness or efficacy of the service model on outcome measures and economic outcomes Does the service model improve QUM for residents in RACFs?
-Reduction in PIM for residents Reduction in anti-psychotic medications Reduction in benzodiazepines RACF resident records RACF resident medication charts Evaluation of primary and secondary outcomes After 12 months of enrolling in the program there has been a 2% reduction from baseline in the number of antipsychotic medications prescribed in those RACFS with higher prevalence of use of antipsychotics (>20%) 12 month - 2% reduction from baseline in chemical restraints as defined by use of antipsychotics and benzodiazepine in those RACFs with high prevalence of chemical restraints (>20%) Cost-effectiveness analysis Number and cost of PIMs Number and cost of ED and hospital visits Cost of training and employing the on-site pharmacists Medication round timing Cost of medicines Direct cost consequences of employing an on-site pharmacist will be reported Effectiveness - The effectiveness or efficacy of the service model on outcome measures and economic outcomes.
+Number and proportion of residents who received a medication review by the pharmacist Number of RACFs receiving funds to employ a pharmacist Number and pharmacist employed to deliver the model Effectiveness - The effectiveness or efficacy of the service model on outcome measures and economic outcomes Does the service model improve QUM for residents in RACFs?
+Reduction in PIM for residents Reduction in anti-psychotic medications Reduction in benzodiazepines RACF resident records RACF resident medication charts Evaluation of primary and secondary outcomes After 12 months of enrolling in the program there has been a 2% reduction from baseline in the number of anti- psychotic medications prescribed in those RACFS with higher prevalence of use of anti psychotics (>20%) 12 month - 2% reduction from baseline in chemica restraints as defined by use of anti-psychotics and benzodiazepine in those RACFs with high prevalence of chemical restraints (>20%) Cost-effectiveness analysis Number and cost of PIMs Number and cost of ED and hospital visits Cost of training and employing the on-site pharmacists Medication round timing Cost of medicines Direct cost consequences of employing an on-site pharmacist will be reported Effectiveness - The effectiveness or efficacy of the service model on outcome measures and economic outcomes.
 Does the service model reduce ED visits and hospitalisations?
 Reduction in ED visits and unplanned hospitalisations RACF resident data Data linkage from ACT Health (and Calvary Healthcare pending Human Ethics approval) 12 month - overall 4% reduction in hospital presentation as defined by the composite number of hospital admission/readmission/ ED visit, determined by available RACF data such as residents leave days